Feature request #9094

 I guess if the remove layer was separated by 2 separators (after set layer srs) it would avoid any accidental removal.

-#49 Updated by Richard Duivenvoorde about 10 years ago
+#49 Updated by Richard Duivenvoorde over 10 years ago

 I myself have (irreversably) removed wrong layers myself (especially complex styled layers, but also slow loading database layers), please see the discussion here, on the mailinglist and on the pull request.